tweag/topiary/docs/book/src/getting-started/on-tree-sitter.md

 ```

 The syntax for Tree-sitter queries is described in the [Tree-sitter
-documentation][tree-sitter:queries], which we won't go into here.
+documentation][tree-sitter:queries],[^support] which we won't go into
-However, there is one very important concept in Tree-sitter queries, as
+here.
+However, there is one very important concept in Tree-sitter
-far as Topiary is concerned: what Tree-sitter calls "capture names".
+queries, as far as Topiary is concerned: what Tree-sitter calls "capture
+names".

 When you write a query and you want to capture a specific node in that
 query, rather than the entire subtree, you can annotate the node with a